top of page

 Unesco heritage rice paddies

 In the regency of Tabanan is the wonder of the UNESCO heritage rice paddies of Jatiluwih.
 This place became so popular before Covid that a massive resort was planned.
-The UNESCO threatened to remove their heritage status, so thankfully, this idea was dropped.
+UNESCO threatened to remove their heritage status so, thankfully, this idea was dropped.

-There are some small places in Jatiluwih if you need a stay, or you can go higher into the mountains and stay in Munduk.
+There are some small places in Jatiluwih if you want to stay the night, or you can go higher into the mountains and stay in Munduk.
 There is also a glamping place that looks delightful and has excellent reviews.
 Otherwise, this is a day trip from Ubud and even those staying in Canggu/Seminyak could do this in one day.
 The road is windy so get some ginger lollies and/or tablets from a pharmacy before your trip if, like me, you get nauseous on a trip longer than 30 minutes!
 Jatiluwih is about 1.5 hours from Ubud and at least 2 hours from Canggu.

 Your driver will park in the main parking area, and you can do the full circuit walk from there.
-There is an entrance fee of R20,000 per person (this may have increased).
+There is an entrance fee of R50,000 per person.
 Don't bother with the overpriced 'tour' — the main circuit is easy and navigable with the little mud map from the entrance booth.
-It's about 2 hours through the main area.
+It's about 2 hours through the main area, but you can do smaller and longer walks and cycles.

 Jatiluwih actually means 'very beautiful' in Balinese.
-This is because Jatiluwih is indeed breathtaking.
+This is because Jatiluwih is indeed gorgeous.
 The verdant, undulating terraces are around 600 acres, with a backdrop of the Batukaru mountains.
 You will love the easy hike through the fields, marvelling at the use of 1000-year-old water irrigation techniques (known as Subak).
-Note the little bamboo locks and waterwheels that keep the water levels consistent across the paddies.
+Take note of the little bamboo locks and waterwheels that keep the water levels consistent across the paddies.
+On a very clear morning, you can even see Mount Agung over 70km away.

-If you are desperate for lunch after your hike, there is Warung Jatiluwih 259 which looks out over the terraces.
-The food is okay if a little pricey, and there is also simple accommodation.
+If you want lunch elsewhere after your hike/cycle, there is Warung Jatiluwih 259 which looks out over the terraces.
+The food is just okay and a little pricey, and there is also simple accommodation.
 The other place with international food is Billy's terrace cafe.
 Again, great views of the rice paddies but the food is very, very mediocre and overpriced.
 Don't bother with this one.
 Both are fine for a cold drink and a rest after your walk.
 Warung Ada is a little further up, with a great view and very good local food at reasonable prices — try the babi guling (succulent roast pork).

 Things to do on the way home